How much does it cost to go elk hunting? Here are 5 affordable elk hunts.

 Idaho

 Last on our list is Idaho.
 This state has the most land available to hunt but is the most expensive.
-The cost for license and tag is nearly $850.
 Offering lower hunter densities than Oregon and a higher success rate than Colorado, Idaho is still a decent value for those on a budget.
 Do not wait to purchase a tag if this is your chosen hunting destination, as non-resident tags are (relatively) limited in quantity to approximately 12,500 and sold first-come-first-serve.

 Pulling off a DIY Elk Hunt